Josh Brent

-Joshua Aaron Price-Brent (born January 30, 1988) is a former American football defensive tackle who played in National Football League (NFL) for five seasons with the Dallas Cowboys.
-He played college football at Illinois and was selected by the Cowboys in the seventh round of the 2010 NFL Supplemental Draft.
-Brent’s career was cut short by a DUI car crash in 2012 that killed his teammate Jerry Brown, leading to him retiring two years later.
+Joshua Aaron Price-Brent (born January 30, 1988) is an American former professional football defensive tackle who played in National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Illinois Fighting Illini and was selected by the Cowboys in the seventh round of the 2010 NFL supplemental draft.
+Brent's career was cut short by a DUI car crash in 2012 that killed his teammate Jerry Brown, leading to his retirement two years later.

-Early years
+Early life

 Brent was born in Tulare, California on January 30, 1988, the son of LaTasha Brent, and grew up in Bloomington, Illinois, where he attended Central Catholic High School.
 As a junior, he recorded 109 tackles, 31 for losses and 6 sacks, he also earned All-Area, All-Region and All-State honors.
 As a senior, he recorded 90 tackles, 19 for losses and 8 sacks, he was also named a PrepStar All-American, Chicago Tribune first-team All-State, SuperPrep All-American and Champaign News-Gazette first-team All-State.

 Coming out of high school, Brent was ranked the no. 3 in the "Best of the Midwest" by the Detroit Free Press, rated among the Top-100 recruits nationally at 80th and a four-star recruit by Rivals.com and by Scout.com.
 He also ranked the 11th-best player in the Midwest by SuperPrep, as well as the ninth-best defensive tackle and fifth ranked player in the state of Illinois by Rivals.com.
 He was also ranked 13th at defensive tackle in the nation by Scout.com.

 While at Central Catholic, Brent was a four-year letterman in basketball and track.
 As a freshman he made the state finals in the shot put, as a sophomore and junior, he was a state runner-up.
 He was also a three-time all-state selection in track.
 He was also teammates with tight end Michael Hoomanawanui.

 College career

-Brent attended the University of Illinois at Urbana–Champaign where he played football for the Fighting Illini.
+Brent attended the University of Illinois Urbana–Champaign where he played football for the Fighting Illini.
 In 2007, as a true freshman, Brent played in 10 games, posting 8 tackles (2 for loss), 0.5 sacks and a quarterback pressure.
 In 2008 as a sophomore, he appeared in 10 games (8 starts), registering 34 tackles, 1.5 sacks, 4 quarterback pressures and one fumble recovery.

 In 2009 as a junior, he started all 12 games, recording 29 tackles (7 for loss), 3 sacks, 3 forced fumbles and one fumble recovery.
 He finished his college career with 71 tackles (17.5 for loss), 5 sacks, 3 forced fumbles and 3 fumble recoveries, while playing in 33 games (20 starts).